 In addition, PartnerPREP will provide green and energy saving guidance and assessments on a variety of city and state programs, including the Comprehensive Needs Assessment for the New York City Department of Housing Preservation and Development Year 15 program; the Con Edison Multifamily Energy Efficiency Program rebates; and the New York State Energy Research and Development Authority (NYSERDA) Multifamily Performance Program.

-PartnerPREP originated from Enterprise’s participation in the New York State Weatherization Assistance Program, the largest residential energy conservation program in the country.
-During the two-year program, Enterprise made important enhancements critical to the program’s success to ensure that the intended health, economic and environmental benefits would be achieved, including: active resident engagement; a focus on portfolios instead of individual buildings; and post-construction monitoring to make sure that the intended savings will be realized.
+Moreover, PartnerPREP originated from Enterprise’s participation in the New York State Weatherization Assistance Program.
+For that’s the largest residential energy conservation program in the country.
+During the two-year program, Enterprise made important enhancements critical to the program’s success.
+All to ensure that the intended health, economic and environmental benefits would be achieved.
+Thereby including: active resident engagement, a focus on portfolios instead of individual buildings; and post-construction monitoring to make sure that the intended savings will be realized.

-PartnerPREP is part of the National Multifamily Energy Services Collaborative, Enterprise’s national effort to design and implement a full suite of green services to help older multifamily properties realize the significant health, economic and environmental benefits of green housing.
-It also supports Enterprise’s commitment to green affordable housing and strengthens its national call to action to green all affordable housing by 2020.
+In conclusion, PartnerPREP is part of the National Multifamily Energy Services Collaborative.
+I mean Enterprise’s national effort to design and implement a full suite of green services.
+All to most importantly help older multifamily properties realize the significant benefits of going green.
+For they are health, economic and environmental benefits of green housing.
+It also supports Enterprise’s commitment to green affordable housing.
+Finally and strengthens its national call to action to green all affordable housing by 2020.

-Since opening our New York office in 1987, Enterprise has created or preserved more than 35,000 affordable homes for 116,000 New Yorkers, and has committed over $2.3 billion in equity, grants, and loans to community development projects across the city.
+Since opening their New York office in 1987, Enterprise has created or preserved more than 35,000 affordable homes for 116,000 New Yorkers.
+In addition, they have also committed over $2.3 billion in equity, grants, and loans to community development projects across the city.

 About the NYC Department of Housing Preservation and Development (HPD)

-HPD is the nation’s largest municipal housing preservation and development agency.
-Its mission is to promote quality housing and viable neighborhoods for New Yorkers through education, outreach, loan and development programs and enforcement of housing quality standards.
+In conclusion, HPD is the nation’s largest municipal housing preservation and development agency.
+Its mission is to promote quality housing and also viable neighborhoods for New Yorkers through education, outreach, loan and development programs and enforcement of housing quality standards.
 It is responsible for implementing Mayor Bloomberg’s New Housing Marketplace Plan to finance the construction or preservation of 165,000 units of affordable housing by 2014.
 Since the plan’s inception, more than 130,606 affordable homes have been created or preserved.
-For more information, visit www.nyc.gov/hpd.
+Finally and for more information, visit www.nyc.gov/hpd.